Bowery Savings Bank Building (130 Bowery): Use as event venue

 In 2000, Greenpoint Bank sold the Bowery Savings Bank Building to food importer and developer Jeffrey Wu.
 The former bank's records were relocated to Lake Success, New York.
 Subsequently, Wu hired architect Anthony J. Moralishvili to design plans for converting the building into a catering hall.
-Wu also negotiated with potential catering-hall operators, including Cipriani S.A..
+Wu also negotiated with potential catering-hall operators, including Cipriani S.A.
 Nightclub manager Margaret Millard announced in January 2002 that she wanted to turn the building into an event venue called Capitale, named as an allusion to the bank's history.
 Millard had not yet formally leased the building from Wu, who supported the plans and had spent the previous year renovating the structure.
 Millard also wanted to obtain a cabaret license, which would allow customers to dance at private events in the building, but residents of Chinatown and Little Italy expressed concern that the building would function as a nightclub.
 Manhattan Community Board 2 asked the New York State Liquor Authority to deny the venue a liquor license, but the authority granted the license anyway.
 Seth Greenberg, who later became Capitale's general manager, leased the building and renovated it into an event space.
 The project cost $4 million or $5 million; the interior of the building remained relatively intact during this time.

 Prior to the venue's opening, Greenberg said of the building's location on Bowery: "I think that the fact that we're here will make us sort of an anchor for other places to follow".
 Capitale opened in late 2002 and quickly became popular among celebrities.
 Among the venue's early guests were Donald Trump, Justin Timberlake, David Blaine, and Dan Aykroyd.
 Capitale's business mainly consisted of private events, such as weddings and bar mitzvahs.
 The building also hosted events by performers Alicia Keys, Chris Rock, and Kanye West and the band Maroon 5.
-In addition, after its conversion to an event venue, the building was used as a filming location for the TV series Gossip Girl, Gotham, and Law & Order: Special Victims Unit.
+In addition, the building was used as a filming location for the TV series Gossip Girl, Gotham, and Law & Order: Special Victims Unit.
 A lis pendens was filed against the building in 2011 because the owners had failed to repay a $3.5 million loan on the building.
+Michael and David Marvisi bought the building for $33 million in 2017.
 Paramount Realty and Atelier WM placed 130 Bowery for sale in early 2019.
 Paramount and Atelier considered marketing the building for sale without any tenants, but a spokesperson for Capitale contested this move, saying their lease did not expire until 2032.
-The sellers did not specify an asking price, but Wendy Maitland of Atelier reported that the building might be sold for more than $50 million.
-The Capitale event space inside the building closed indefinitely during the COVID-19 pandemic in New York City.
-The building's owners sought to sell it for $35 million in March 2022, and they filed for Chapter 11 bankruptcy in September 2022 after defaulting on their $12 million loan.
+The sellers did not specify an asking price, but the building was expected to be sold for more than $50 million; however, the auction never occurred.